Primary Progressive Aphasia Education

 What is Primary Progressive Aphasia?

-Primary Progressive Aphasia (PPA) is language disorder that gradually impairs a person’s ability to speak or comprehend language over time.
-The onset of PPA is subtle, with symptoms arising slowly over a period of at least two years.
+Primary Progressive Aphasia (PPA) is a language disorder that gradually impairs a person’s ability to speak or comprehend language over time.
+The onset of PPA is subtle, with symptoms developing slowly over at least 2 years.
 PPA occurs because the brain regions that control language become diseased and degenerate, resulting in communication difficulties that may mimic broader dementia.

 PPA is a type of frontotemporal dementia (FTD) that is caused by degeneration of the frontal and/or temporal lobes of the brain.
 Researchers are working hard to find out why this happens and how it damages brain cells.